psychosisinteractive/vitalityx/kernel/libasm/README.md

-# /kernel/
+# /kernel/libasm/
-The kernel folder contains the kernel.
+The kernel folder contains the Assembly Libraries for the kernel.
 These libraries are licensed under the licensing agreement below UNLESS specified in the respective source file.

 ```
 BSD 2-Clause License